smclab/react-faceted-token-input/docs/formatting.md

         }
       ```

+<a name="indentation"></a>
 ### Indentation

 * `multi-line function input`: if you have multiple input for a function and the
-  line width excedes 80 characters, you can brake them in new lines.
+  line width exceeds 80 characters, you can brake them in new lines.

   Use this type of indentation: